Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

       rand_walk
 ```

-Next of course is the final state called hunting
+Finally of course is the state called hunting

 ```
 If next_to_player